 b.
 Pregnancy and menopause are associated with higher rates of urinary tract infections.
 (Ans)

 c.
-Candida albicans is the predominant bacterium in the vagina.
+Candida albicans is the predominant bacterium in the genitalia.

 d.
 The male urethra is usually highly contaminated with microbes.